-Given the demonstrated excellent performance of the JFA compensation and Gaussian supervector SVMs [38], it seems appropriate to ask how they compare with each other, and whether they could be combined?
-These questions were recently addressed in [53, 54].
-In [53] the authors compared JFA and SVM both with linear and nonlinear kernels, compensated with nuisance attribute projection (NAP).
+Given the demonstrated excellent performance of the JFA compensation and Gaussian supervector SVMs (Campbell et al., 2006b), it seems appropriate to ask how they compare with each other, and whether they could be combined?
+These questions were recently addressed in (Dehak et al., 2008; Dehak et al., 2009).
+In (Dehak et al., 2008) the authors compared JFA and SVM both with linear and nonlinear kernels, compensated with nuisance attribute projection (NAP).
 They concluded that JFA without speaker factors gives similar accuracy to SVM with Gaussian supervectors; however, JFA outperformed SVM when speaker factors were added.
-In [54] the same authors used the speaker factors of the JFA model as inputs to SVM.
-Within-class covariance normalization (WCCN) [216] was used instead of NAP.
+In (Dehak et al., 2009) the same authors used the speaker factors of the JFA model as inputs to SVM.
+Within-class covariance normalization (WCCN) (Stolcke et al., 2007) was used instead of NAP.
 The results indicated that using the speaker factors in SVM is effective but the accuracy was not improved over the JFA-compensated GMM.
 The combined JFA-SVM method, however, results in faster scoring.

 6.8.
-Summary: Which Supervector Method to Use?
+Summary: which supervector method to use?

 Given the multiple choices to create a supervector and to model intersession variability, which one to choose for practical use?
 It is somewhat difficult to compare the methods in literature due to differences in data set selections, parameter settings and other implementation details.
 However, there are some common practice that we can follow.
-To facilitate discussion, we present here the results of the latest NIST 2008 speaker recognition evaluation submission by the I4U consortium [138].
+To facilitate discussion, we present here the results of the latest NIST 2008 speaker recognition evaluation submission by the I4U consortium (Li et al., 2009).
 All the classifiers of I4U used short-term spectral features and the focus was in the supervectors classifiers.
-Three wellknown methods - Gaussian mixture model-universal background model (GMM-UBM) [197], generalized linear discriminant sequence (GLDS) kernel SVM [36] and Gaussian supervector (GSV) kernel SVM (GSV-SVM) [38] were studied.
-In addition, three novel SVM kernels were proposed: feature transformation kernel (FT-SVM) [244], probabilistic sequence kernel (PSK-SVM) [132, 133] and Bhattacharyya kernel (BK-SVM) [240].
+Three well-known methods - Gaussian mixture model-universal background model (GMM-UBM) (Reynolds et al., 2000), generalized linear discriminant sequence (GLDS) kernel SVM (Campbell et al., 2006a) and Gaussian supervector (GSV) kernel